lvgl/lvgl_esp32_drivers/README.md

 - other FT6X36 or the FT6206 controllers should work as well (not tested)
 - STMPE610
 - FT81x (Single, Dual, and Quad SPI)
+- L58 touch component hook (Used in Lilygo EPD47 parallel with EPDiy driver)

 If your display or input device (touch) controller is not supported consider contributing to this repo by adding support to it!
 [Contribute controller support](CONTRIBUTE_CONTROLLER_SUPPORT.md)